 Considerations for an individual learning plan

 The formulation of an ILP is a collaborative venture.
 It demands cooperative meetings that draw upon the knowledge and input of teachers, parents, caregivers, therapists, and other key stakeholders.
-It's crucial that each ILP contains a meaningful and accessible educational program, which is elaborately detailed with specific, measurable goals and the strategies intended to achieve those objectives.
+Each ILP contains a meaningful and accessible educational program, which is elaborately detailed with specific, measurable goals and the strategies intended to achieve those objectives.
 This is especially vital for students with learning difficulties and disabilities, securing their access to a curriculum tuned precisely to their strengths and support needs.

 The articulation of clear, measurable goals is the cornerstone of any ILP.
 This forward-planning ensures that students with learning difficulties are not left without guidance but have a personalized path to follow which considers their abilities and needs.
 The process is culturally responsive, incorporating the student's background to ensure objectives are pertinent and reachable.